fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 A disclaimer -- before publishing, I thought about whether I was revealing any workplace-confidential information.
 I don't think so because:

-1. It's no secret we're collecting clincial images for machine-learning training
+- It's no secret we're collecting clincial images for machine-learning training

-2. I've redacted the names of all databases involved
+- I've redacted the names of all databases involved

-3. I'm not sharing any of the query results
+- I'm not sharing any of the query results

   OK!
 So, onward to my SQL queries:

-SQL query #1:
+  ## SQL query #1:

-I got a request from my boss asking to inventorize the clincial data we've received that is intended for machine-learning training.
+I got a request from my boss asking for an inventory of the clinical data we've received that is intended for machine-learning training.

-She wanted the data bucketed by project, site, and:
+For each of our data providers and for each of our projects, she wanted the data bucketed by:

 - Total number of patients
 - Total number of studies by modality
 - Total number of images by modality